-Glühwein is a very popular and famous drink because of a spicy/sweetened aroma and the way it warms you up from the inside out.
+Glühwein is a popular and famous drink because of its spicy/sweetened aroma and how it warms you up from the inside out.
 Also, it is a delicious drink to have on cold/snowy days.
 Served in a traditionally decorated mug, Gluhwein is already a German-style mulled wine.

 How to make gluhwein?

-This versatile and amazing mulled wine can be done in more ways.
-My mom, for example, makes it strong and spicy, I like it spicy nicely balanced with sweet ingredients.
+You can make this versatile and unique mulled wine in more ways.
+My mom, for example, makes it strong and spicy, while I like it spicy nicely balanced with sweet ingredients.

-Pour in a nice glass or mug and decorate it with some cinnamon sticks and orange zest and serve immediately while hot.
+Pour in a nice glass or mug, decorate it with some cinnamon sticks and orange zest, and serve immediately while hot.